luqmansen/freeRTOS-plant-monitoring/Readme.md

 ## Issues
 - If `lcd_task` has higher priority than other task (currently `dht11_task`), sensor reading will throw `DHTlib_error_timeout`, this can be solved by setting the priority for lcd task lower than other, but LCD data update will show noticeable delay
 - if two task that input to queue has same priority, the simulation will stuck
+- Memory not sufficient, need help to optimize the code

 ## Todo
 - Implementing semaphore for task